akrovvidi/cse15l-lab-reports/lab2.md

 # Part 3

-The new concepts I learned from the last labs is understanding the meaning of symtopms and bugs while also being able to identify them in methods.
-I understood that symptom is realted to the actual behavior of the program while bugs are the failures/flaws in the program that causes those particular symptoms.
-In addition, I was able to learn how to implement web servers like StringServer and perfrom specific actions on it.
+The new concept I learned from the last labs is understanding the meaning of symptoms and bugs while also being able to identify them in methods.
+I understood that symptom is related to the actual behavior of the program, while bugs are the failures/flaws in the program that causes those particular symptoms.
+In addition, I learned how to implement web servers like StringServer and perform specific actions on them.